Product Subset Problem : Applications to number theory and cryptography: Conclusions

 In the present work we considered a parallel algorithm to attack the modular version of product subset problem.
 This is a NP-complete problem which have many applications in computer science and mathematics.
 Here we provide two applications, one in number theory and the other to cryptography.

 First we applied our algorithm (providing a C++ implementation) to the the problem of searching Carmichael numbers.
 We managed to find one with 19589 factors in a small PC in 3 hours.

 For the Naccache-Stern knapsack cryptosystem we updated and extended previous experimental cryptanalytic results provided in \cite{original}.
 The new bounds for $H_m$ concern messages having Hamming weight $\leq 11$ or $\geq 223,$ for $n=232.$ This is proved by providing experiments.
-But, our attack is feasible for Hamming weight $\leq 15$ or $\geq 219.$ The NSK cryptosystem system could resist to this attack, if we consider Hamming weights in the interval $[17,217].$

-{\bf Acknowledgments.} The authors are grateful to Scientific Computing Center (SCC) of the Aristotle's University of Thessaloniki (Greece), for providing access to their computing facilities and their technical support.
+But, our attack is feasible for Hamming weight $\leq 15$ or $\geq 219.$ The NSK cryptosystem system could resist to this attack, if we consider Hamming weights in the real interval $[17,217].$ \\\\ {\bf Acknowledgments.} The authors are grateful to High Performance Computing Infrastructure and Resources (HPC) of the Aristotle's University of Thessaloniki (AUTH, Greece), for providing access to their computing facilities and their technical support.